The Nashville Sessions (Dean Martin album)

 The Nashville Sessions is a 1983 studio album by Dean Martin, produced by Jimmy Bowen.
 This was Martin's last album.

+Overview

 The album consists of country standards, recorded in country pop arrangements.

 Martin sang two of the songs in duet, "My First Country Song" with Conway Twitty, and "Everybody's Had the Blues" with Merle Haggard.

+These were Martin's last recording sessions, with the exception of his rare 1985 "L.A.
+Is My Home" single.